 But based on ordering once every three months, that amounts to be $3 a month.

 I ordered a shave cream with mine, so that is why that was included with my subscription.
 But that is totally optional.

 With the Dollar Shave Club, you can start your subscription for just $5, which includes your razor, four replacement blades, and a travel size shave butter (which is a decent size) for just $5, which is a great price.

-However, each time after that, it will be $24.70 to get four replacement cartridges and a shave butter.
-You can remove the shave butter to make it less, but it still will be about $16 – depending on how often you shave, those four cartridges can last you a month to three months.
+However, each time after that, it will be $24.70 to get eight replacement cartridges and a shave butter.
+You can remove the shave butter to make it less, but it still will be about $16.

 Neither of these companies requires a contract, and you can cancel at any time – it’s very easy to do through the website.